In 2021, Talmudic University's tuition was $15,000 a year.

 |Total Estimated Costs|

 The majority of Talmudic University undergrads use financial aid to finance their education.
-In 2021, 49 of the 30 undergrads enrolled received financial aid.
-Talmudic University meets 57 percent of the demonstrated financial need for undergraduates.
+In 2022, 49 of the 28 undergrads enrolled received financial aid.
+Talmudic University meets 57% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $7,780 a year.
-Around 14 percent of Talmudic University undergrads take out student loans to cover any remaining costs.
+Around 14% of Talmudic University undergrads take out student loans to cover any remaining costs.
 Talmudic University graduates who have student loans graduate with an average of $6,300 of student loan debt.

 |Most Common Loans for Talmudic University Students|